ploneintranet/ploneintranet/docs/development/frontend/translations.rst

 .. note:: there is a list of **Keyboard Shortcuts** under the **gear-wheel icon**.

 Looking up more context related to the message id
 -------------------------------------------------

-- Go to the Transifex translation view
+- Go to Transifex translation view
-- Select a line with a message id
+- Select line with message id
-- Look into the translation editor area (usually on the right)
+- Visit translation editor area *(usually on the right)*
-- There are 5 tabs at the bottom providing additional information:
+- 5 tabs at the bottom of the translation editor provide additional information:
     - Suggestions
         - based on the Glossary and the Translation Memory with distance in %
-        - This helps to match the overall tenor and the common way to describe a certain topic
+        - this helps to match the overall tenor and the common way to describe a certain topic
     - History
+        Each provided change by user and date (no messages, use comment)
     - Glossary
+        filtered related entries
     - Comments
+        comments and issues related to the id (use this for discussion of a change or hints)
     - Details
-        - message id / key
+        - Key
+            *aka message id*
-        - size
+        - Size
+            *Word count*
         - Occurences (in code)
-            - Use this to look up the source file containing the message id
+            **Use the given path to look up the source file in the package** containing the message id.

-            - you can guess if the translation may not visible to users (e.g. in case of an interface docstring or a variable name)
+            **You can guess if the translation may not visible to users** *(e.g. in case of an interface docstring or a variable name)*
+        - Context
-        - Context (mostly empty for ploneintranet)
+            *mostly empty for ploneintranet*
+        - Resource
-        - Resource (the ploneintranet.pot in our case)
+            *the ploneintranet.pot in our case*

 Adding terms to the glossary
 ----------------------------